chatpin/b-notes/bash-path.md

     export PATH=$PATH:directory

 Edit your .bash_profile or .profile file (depending on your distribution) to include the above command.
-That way, it would be done automatically every time you log in.
+It's then made  persistent.
 ___
 [index](./index-file.md)
 [bash-scripting-cheat](./bash-scripting-cheat.md)